FredHutch/tfcb_2022/lectures/lecture03/03-redirection/README.md

 Now take a look at the `output.txt` using an appropriate command.

-Now use a similar command to record the output of `date` in a file and then look at it.
+Now use a similar command to record the output of `date` in `output.txt` and then look at it.

-What happened?
+Did you over-write the previous content of `output.txt`?

-If we don't want to over-write the output of a file, we can use the `>>` operator, like so:
+Sometimes that's intended, but if we don't want to over-write the output of a file, we can use the `>>` operator, like so:

     date >> output.txt